jay-mendoza/VFI-coding-challenge/README.md

 This challenge tests you on having a fully functional app that is deployed and/or published in github.
 You should be comfortable with routing, authorization, feature modules, architecture, style guide.

 ## The Stack
-Angular with or without Firebase(auth/hosting).
-You can choose to have a local auth strategy to keep the challenge simple.
+Angular with local storage for auth/persisting

 ## The Process
 1. Fork this GitHub repo